-So let’s now look at some of these studies and decide are air purifiers worth it.
+So let’s now look at some of these studies and decide are air purifiers worth it?

 Health Effects of Airborne Particles

-Air pollution has been shown in clinical or epidemiological studies, often multiple studies, to cause-
+Airborne particles have been shown in clinical or epidemiological studies, often multiple studies, to cause-

 - Coronary heart disease-heart attacks